 $\bullet$ The {\bf energy inequality and compatibility of the energy and Reynolds stress defects.}

-where $\mathfrak E\in L^\infty(0,T;{\cal M}^+(\Omega))$ is the energy defect satisfying
+where $\mathfrak E\in L^\infty(0,T;{\mathcal M}^+(\Omega))$ is the energy defect satisfying

-\end{defn} \begin{rmk} A DW solution $(\rho,\bm m,S)$ can be interpreted as the expected value of a Young measure $\{{\cal V}_{x,y,t}\}$, which is generated by a consistent approximation of \eref{1.1}--\eref{1.4}; see \cite[Chapter 5]{Lukacova_book}.
+\end{defn} \begin{remark} A DW solution $(\rho,\bm m,S)$ can be interpreted as the expected value of a Young measure ${\mathcal V}_{x,y,t}$, which is generated by a consistent approximation of \eref{1.1}--\eref{1.4}; see \cite[Chapter 5]{Lukacova_book}.
 Note that a dissipative-strong uniqueness principle for DW solutions holds.
-Consequently, as long as the strong solution exists, all DW solutions coincide with the strong solution. \end{rmk} \begin{thm}[\textbf{Weak versus strong convergence}] Let the initial data $\{\rho_{0,\ell},\bm m_{0,\ell},E_{0,\ell}\}_{\ell=1}^\infty$ satisfy
+Consequently, as long as the strong solution exists, all DW solutions coincide with the strong solution. \end{remark} \begin{theorem}[\textbf{Weak versus strong convergence}] Let the initial data $\{\rho_{0,\ell},\bm m_{0,\ell},E_{0,\ell}\}_{\ell=1}^\infty$ satisfy

 Let $\{\rho_\ell,\bm m_\ell,S_\ell\}_{\ell=1}^\infty$ be a consistent approximation of \eref{1.1}--\eref{1.4} in the sense of Definition \ref{D3} and let it be uniformly bounded, that is, there exists a positive constant $C$ such that